 Check out our video tutorial on how to fix the 502 Bad Gateway Error.

 What Does 502 Bad Gateway Mean?

-502 Bad Gateway Nginx
+Causes of 502 Bad Gateway Error

 How to Fix 502 Bad Gateway Error

-While the 502 bad gateway error usually relates to server-side problems, it can also be caused by misconfigurations or issues from the client-side.
+Although the 502 Bad Gateway error usually relates to server-side problems, it can also be caused by misconfigurations or issues from the client-side.
 Hence, we’ll overview the common troubleshooting steps with both causes in mind.